mayadata-io/cstorpoolauto/docs/design.md

 spec:
     # Minimum number of cstor pool instances
     #
-    # Defaults to the minimum value from below:
+    # Defaults to the minimum value amongst the below:
     # - number of allowed nodes or
     # - number of available kubernetes nodes or
     # - 3